 Professional development and special interest courses include noncredit learning experiences offered by the College.
 Courses may be scheduled each semester and may include short-term courses, special conferences and workshops, and other personal and cultural enrichment programs.
 Courses will be offered if there is sufficient interest from the community and if qualified instructional personnel are available.
 A minimum fee is charged for community service courses.
-For further information, call 256/215-4302 in Alexander City, 256/378-5576 in Childersburg after 4:00 p.m. or 256/480-2066 in Talladega.
+For further information, 256-378-5576 in Childersburg after 4:00 p.m. or 256-480-2066 in Talladega.